Tecnico1931/aws-transcribe-audio/README.md

 1. Navigate to the S3 page in AWS Console at https://console.aws.amazon.com/s3.
 2. Click on the "+ Create Bucket" button.
-3. At the "Name and region" section, fill in "Bucket name" and confirm AWS Region.
+3. At the "Name and region" section, fill in "Bucket name" and confirm AWS Region matches the region of the S3 Bucket containing audio.
 Click "Next."
 4. At the "Configure options" section, click "Next."
 5. At the "Set permissions" section, click "Next."
 6. At the "Review" section, click "Create bucket."